Jonkke/pathfinding-comparison/README.md

 # pathfinding-comparison

 A project conducted as part of a university course.
-Used to test pathfinding algorithm effectiveness in a graph.
+Used to test pathfinding algorithm effectiveness on a grid-like 2D map.

 ## Documentation